Max van Herk

-Max van Herk (born 3 December 1998) is a Dutch professional footballer who last played as a goalkeeper for FC Dordrecht in the Dutch Eerste Divisie.
+Max van Herk (born 3 December 1998) is a Dutch footballer who plays as a goalkeeper for Zwaluwen.

 Club career

 Van Herk began his career at local club VV Spirit, and spent 15 years there before moving to FC Dordrecht on a free transfer in January 2020.
 He made his full debut for the club a year later, in a 5-0 loss to Roda JC.
 He kept his first clean sheet in a 1-0 victory over Telstar.

-On July 1, 2022, van Herk left FC Dordrecht after the expiration of his contract.
+On 1 July 2022, van Herk left FC Dordrecht after the expiration of his contract.

+On 31 March 2023, van Herk joined Ariana FC in the Swedish third-tier Ettan.

+On 31 January 2024, van Herk signed with TOP Oss in Eerste Divisie.